Ravi Teja: 2001–2005: Breakthrough as a lead actor

-2006–2011: Commercial success
+2006–2011: Established actor and commercial success

-In 2006, Ravi Teja worked with director S. S. Rajamouli for Vikramarkudu.
+In 2006, Ravi Teja worked with the director S. S. Rajamouli for Vikramarkudu.
 The film which grossed over ₹25 crore proved to be his highest-grossing film until then.
 Idlebrain praised his performance: "Vikramarkudu is the best film of Ravi Teja so far in histrionics aspect.
 He did both characters of Athali Sathi Babu and Vikram Rathod equally well, His mannerism of "jintata" is simply superb".
 Consequently, Ravi Teja went on to play the lead in Khatarnak (2006) and Dubai Seenu (2007), his third collaboration with director Vaitla.
 In 2008, Ravi Teja acted in three films, V. V. Vinayak's Krishna, Baladur and Neninthe.
 Neninthe marked his fourth collaboration with director Puri.
 Although the film was not successful at the box office, Ravi Teja's portrayal of an up-and-coming director in the film received acclaim and won him Nandi Award for Best Actor.

 In 2009, Ravi Teja worked with director Surender Reddy for action comedy Kick.
 The film was a huge commercial success grossing over ₹30 crore.
 Later that year, he appeared in Anjaneyulu.
 In 2010, his films included Shambo Shiva Shambo and Gopichand Malineni-directed Don Seenu.

 In 2011, Ravi Teja appeared in four films.
 His first release was Harish Shankar's Mirapakay.
 He later starred in Ram Gopal Varma's Dongala Mutha and made a cameo appearance as a body double of himself in Katha Screenplay Darshakatvam Appalaraju, also directed Varma.
 His last release of the year was Veera.
-Later after this film, he went on to be called "Mass Maharaja" for his mass action scenes.
+Later after this film, he went on to be called "'Mass Maharaja'" for his mass action scenes.